bytesource/rstore/README.md

    In MySQL, you'll need to be running `InnoDB` or `BDB` table types rather than the more common `MyISAM`.
    If you are using MySQL and the table has not been created yet, RStore::CSV will take care of using the
    correct table type upon creation.

+## Feedback

+Any suggestions or criticism are highly welcome!
+Whatever your feedback, it will help me make this gem better!